AnaisDenis/PMosquito/README.md

 	git clone <https://github.com/AnaisDenis/PMosquito.git>

  **Installing Python**
-If you don't have Python installed, follow this [beginner-friendly tutorial](https://realpython.com/installing-python/) to install Python and configure your system.
+For beginners, follow our [Python installation guide](./INSTALLATION.md) to set up Python and your environment.

 It is recommended to use a virtual environment: